WFP-Doobelepers/wangshengfp.org/content/faq/xianyun.md

 ![](/faq/xianyun/4eosf.png)
 **4pc Emblem of Severed Fate**

 This set helps Xianyun reach her ER Requirements whilst buffing her Burst damage ever so slightly.
-That being said, Xianyun’s Burst doesn’t have a lot of damage contribution compared to the rest of her team, so this set is slightly lackluster..
+That being said, Xianyun’s Burst doesn’t have a lot of damage contribution compared to the rest of her team, so this set is slightly lackluster.

 ## **Weapons**